opensearch-project/documentation-website/_developer-documentation/index.md

 ## What's new

-New in version 2.9, OpenSearch introduces _extensions_---an easier-to-develop and more secure alternative to plugins, which simplifies creating custom functionality for OpenSearch.
+New in version 2.9, OpenSearch introduces _extensions_---an easier-to-develop and more secure alternative to plugins---to simplify creating custom functionality for OpenSearch.
 To learn more about building extensions using _OpenSearch SDK for Java_, see [Extensions]({{site.url}}{{site.baseurl}}/developer-documentation/extensions/).